goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/5-tower-cluster-jobs/_index.md

 - Click on the job you just

-You will find the Ansible Tower node name in the field "Execution Node".
+You will find the Ansible Tower node name in the field **Execution Node**.